zzhou718/ClockPetals/README.md

 * A Python module to process the bitmap park map to
   * clean the grey noises;
   * enlarge the map for human reading.
-* Imported the data to MySQL database and restructured to four tables
+* Imported the data to MySQL database and restructured to four tables.
   * A table with all records, adding index, total times of visit, and the temporal order of each visit.
   * A table compressed the visits from the same vehicle, showing total number of records, earliest and latest record time, and total times of visit.
   * A table with rows showing each visit segmenet based on temporal order.
   * A table specifically with rows indicating the duration of vehicles staying on camping sites.

 ### Design
-The design ideas and iterations can be found [here](https://va.tech.purdue.edu/vast2017/presentation/Purdue-Zhou-Tang-Wu-Multi-final.pptx) or [here](https://vimeo.com/242499465)
+The design ideas and iterations can be found [here](https://va.tech.purdue.edu/vast2017/presentation/Purdue-Zhou-Tang-Wu-Multi-final.pptx) or [here](https://vimeo.com/242499465).

 ### [Finding](http://www.cs.umd.edu/hcil/varepository/VAST%20Challenge%202017/challenges/Mini-Challenge%201/entries/Purdue%20University/)